anupambhatnagar/GPUPuzzlers/streams/swimming-in-streams-answer.md

 Here are the trace files for the [same_priority](/streams/same_priority_streams.json.gz) and [different_priority](/streams/different_priority_streams.json.gz) functions.

-## What should you remember in 10 years?
+## What should you remember in years to come?

 Streams provide a great mechanism to execute kernels concurrently but watch out for implicit synchronization events as they can be major blockers to achieving concurrency.